codama-idl/codama/packages/nodes/docs/typeNodes/NestedTypeNode.md

 ## Available wrappers

-Therefore, when encountering a `NestedTypeNode<T>` requirement, we can either provide the type `T` itself or any nested combination of nodes that includes `T` as the final node and the following wrappers:
+Therefore, when encountering a `NestedTypeNode<T>` requirement, we can either provide the type `T` itself or any nested combination of nodes that includes the following wrappers:

 -   [`FixedSizeTypeNode`](./FixedSizeTypeNode.md)
 -   [`HiddenPrefixTypeNode`](./HiddenPrefixTypeNode.md)